-- (1) Our sponsor has agreed to loan us up to \$300,000 under an unsecured promissory note to be used for a portion of the expenses of this offering.
-As of January 21, 2020, we had borrowed \$300,000 under the promissory note with our sponsor to be used for a portion of the expenses of this offering. - (2) Assumes the full forfeiture of 1,125,000 shares that are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.
+(1) Our sponsor has agreed to loan us up to \$300,000 under an unsecured promissory note to be used for a portion of the expenses of this offering, which loan is due at the earlier of June 30, 2020 and the closing of this offering.

+- (2) Assumes the full forfeiture of 1,125,000 shares that are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.
 The proceeds of the sale of such shares will not be deposited into the trust account, the shares will not be eligible for redemption from the trust account nor will they be eligible to vote upon the initial business combination. - (3) Upon the completion of our initial business combination, we will provide our public shareholders with the opportunity to redeem their public shares for cash equal to their pro rata share of the aggregate amount then on deposit in the trust account calculated as of two business days prior to the consummation of the initial business combination, including interest (which interest shall be net of taxes payable), subject to the limitations described herein whereby our net tangible assets will be maintained at a minimum of \$5,000,001 following such redemptions, and any limitations (including, but not limited to, cash requirements) created by the terms of the proposed business combination.
-The "as adjusted" amount of ordinary shares, subject to redemption equals the "as adjusted" total assets of \$301,003,369, less the "as adjusted" total liabilities of \$10,500,000, less the "as adjusted" total shareholder's equity.
-The value of Class A ordinary shares that may be redeemed is equal to \$10.00 per share (which is the assumed redemption price) multiplied by 28,550,336 Class A ordinary shares, which is the maximum number of Class A ordinary shares that may be redeemed for a \$10.00 purchase price per share and still maintain at least \$5,000,001 of net tangible assets. - (4) Actual share amount is prior to any forfeiture of founder shares by our sponsor and as adjusted share amount assumes no exercise of the underwriters' over-allotment option. - (5) The "as adjusted" additional paid-in capital calculation is equal to the "as adjusted" total shareholder's equity of \$5,000,009, minus ordinary shares (par value) of \$895, minus the accumulated deficit of \$21,631.
+The "as adjusted for the Transactions" amount of ordinary shares subject to redemption equals the "as adjusted for the Transactions" total assets of \$301,003,369, less the "as adjusted for the Transactions" total shareholder's equity.
+The value of Class A ordinary shares that may be redeemed is equal to \$10.00 per share (which is the assumed redemption price) multiplied by 28,550,336 Class A ordinary shares, which is the maximum number of Class A ordinary shares that may be redeemed for a \$10.00 purchase price per share and still maintain at least \$5,000,001 of net tangible assets. - (4) Actual and pro forma for the Funding Transaction share amounts are prior to any forfeiture of founder shares by our sponsor and as adjusted for the Transactions share amount assumes no exercise of the underwriters' over-allotment option. - (5) The "as adjusted for the Transactions" additional paid-in capital calculation is equal to the "as adjusted for the Transactions" total shareholder's equity of \$5,000,009, minus ordinary shares (par value) of \$895, minus the accumulated deficit of \$21,631.